 Carson Peak Inn – Dinner

 Take a step back in time while dining at Carson Peak Inn.
 Located two miles outside the village, Carson Peak offers seafood, steak, and chicken.
 With rat pack music playing and dim lighting, dining here reminds one of a time where dining was a treat and you took your time.
+There is also a special "locals" menu on Tuesdays, Wednesdays and Thursdays that has more happy hour type food.

 Staff pick: Halibut or the steak and seafood combo